lipiecki/PostForecasts.jl/README.md

 - **Leverages forecaster diversity via averaging**

 We believe that following these three principles allowed us to develop a robust tool for computing probabilistic forecasts that combines ease of use, high accuracy, fast results and good interpretability.
-This makes **PostForecats.jl** an attractive choice for both academic and industrial applications.
+This makes **PostForecasts.jl** an attractive choice for both academic and industrial applications.

 ## Dedicated structures
 **PostForecasts.jl** introduces `PointForecasts` and `QuantForecasts` structures for storing time series data along with point and probabilistic forecasts respectively.